Learn about the benefits, best practices and risks of online fitness training

 Before you offer your online fitness classes to paying customers, do a few test runs to make sure there are no issues.
 Ask your friends to participate and provide honest, unfiltered feedback.

 Your internet connection, sound, and camera should be running smoothly.
-You’ll want to invest in a good webcam and microphone to make sure you’re offering a professional experience.
+You'll want to invest in excellent Wifi, a Wifi booster or wireless access point to make sure there are not connectivity issues mid-workout.

 Market your classes